archibaldj/Simplified-Pagerank/README.md

 To use this program follow these steps:
  - First line will be 2 integers, the first will be how many lines will follow (n), and the second integer will be the amount of power iterations (p)
  - On each of the next lines type two website names or any strings separated by a space
+ - The output will be the rank of each website

  Example: